 And, all of those who are between 16 and 18 years old will need explicit authorization from their parents or legal representatives to work.

-Do you have any doubts so far?
+Do you have any questions so far?
 Ask our lawyers anything or keep reading for more information:

 I want to talk to a lawyer